browserengineering/book/book/invalidation.md

 We want to avoid redundant `BlockLayout` creation, but recall that idempotency means that calling a function again _with the same inputs and dependencies_ yields the same result.
-Here, because the inputs are more complicated, we need to know when these inputs, ultimately meaning the node's `children` array, changes.
+Here, the inputs can change, so we can only avoid redundant re-execution _if the node's `children` field hasn't changed_.

 To do that, we're going to use a dirty flag: